LoginRocket and the AuthRocket Core API are localized. The Configuration API and management portal are only available in English.

 AuthRocket’s default email subjects and templates are also localized.
 Each localized version may be customized (or disabled) as appropriate for your app.

-At the moment, English and Spanish are supported.
+At the moment, English, Japanese, and Spanish are supported.

 Each Realm has a configurable default locale which is used by LoginRocket and outbound emails when no other locale is specified.

 LoginRocket selects the active locale based on the user’s preference, the user’s browser, and then falls back to using the default locale.
 The experience is designed to be as seamless for the user as possible.